Srprajapat/Quiz-Generator/README.md

 # AI-Powered Quiz Generator 🧠✨

-This project is a web application built with **Streamlit** that leverages the **Google Gemini API** to automatically generate multiple-choice quizzes from uploaded documents.
+This project is a web application built with **Streamlit** that leverages the **Groq API** to automatically generate multiple-choice quizzes from uploaded documents.
 Simply provide a PDF, DOCX, or TXT file, and the application will create an interactive quiz based on its content.

 -----